Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Analytic solution to dynamical friction in gaseous media

-The parameter $I$ represents the integral over the over-density and is the factor by which the DF force differs from the purely collisionless case.
-It depends on the Mach number of the case, with
+The parameter $I$ represents the integral over the over-density, divided by the collisionless solution (see Equation (13) of \citet{ja:ostriker1999} for exact form).
+It is the factor by which the DF force differs from the purely collisionless case.
+It depends on Mach number, with

 for the subsonic perturbers, and